RubixML/ML/docs/extracting-data.md

 ```

 ## JSON
 Javascript Object Notation (JSON) is a standardized lightweight plain-text format that is widely used to represent structured data such as objects and arrays.
-Since it is possible to derive the original data type from the JSON format, JSON files have the advantage of importing data in their proper type - foregoing the need for conversion.
+The rows of a dataset can either be represented as a sequential array or an object with keyed properties.
+Since it is possible to derive the original data type from the JSON format, JSON files have the advantage of importing the data as the proper type.
+One downside of the JSON format, however, is that the entire document must be processed at once.

 **Example**